Defend against vampires with 10 gbps network encryption

 And lo and behold, here were the tests results:

-• 9.86 Gbits/sec between the Supermicros on untrusted fiber (no crypto) - bit lower than previous test
+• 9.86 Gbits/sec between the Supermicros on untrusted fiber (no crypto) - a bit lower than previous tests

 • 9.71 Gbits/sec between the Supermicros on wg0 - the crypto impact was becoming negligible!